 Hot chocolates, hot ciders, peppermint mochas, eggnog and other delicious beverages all start showing up everywhere during the holiday season.
 These drinks can pack a serious punch, with a drink like eggnog being around 400 calories a cup.
 Not to mention, these drinks typically contain very little nutritional benefits.
 Limit them to special occasions, and opt for a hot tea or coffee to warm yourself up when coming in from the cold.
 In addition, be aware of what foods fuel your body and contain necessary nutrients, and opt in to enjoy those foods rather than one that only provide caloric value.

-Stick to Your Own Intuition
+Listen to Your Own Intuition

 It’s easy to give in to when grandma is making you feel bad for not having another one of her cookies, but try your best to listen to your body and when it signals that you are full.
 You are allowed to politely decline or take small portions of foods offered to you.
 You will be proud of yourself for listening to your body instead of what others are saying.
 Practice mindful eating during this season as well, taking your time and appreciate the delicious flavors of this season!
 Not only will you keep on track in your health journey by following these tips, but you will also be more appreciate of this season, and all the wonderful treats it offers.